privacybydesign/irma-documentation/yivi-docs/blog/2026-09-15-credential-identity/index.md

 tags: [yivi, eudi-wallet, openid4vci, arf, credentials, analysis]
 ---

-*Every time a credential arrives, a wallet has to decide whether it replaces something you already hold or sits next to it.
-Get it wrong one way and you collect identical cards you cannot tell apart; get it wrong the other and the wallet deletes something you needed.
-This post is about how the Yivi wallet decides, why the issuer has to be part of that decision, and about a band of cases where no wallet built on today's specifications can tell the difference at all.*
+*Every new credential forces a wallet to decide what it replaces.
+This post explains Yivi's rule, why the issuer matters, and where today's specifications leave every wallet guessing.*

 <!-- truncate -->